15 Nov 2025

 Ensuring Safety During the Process

-If the window is on an upper floor, ensure safe access.
-Work in a well-lit space and handle sharp tools carefully.
+If the window is located on an upper storey, ensure you have safe access.
+Work in a well-lit area and keep sharp tools in secure positions.

 Step-by-Step Guide to Realigning a Dropped uPVC Window